-Denmark bucked the trend in one way — the ruling Social Democrats did not lose seats.
-Indeed, they gained two.
+Denmark bucked the trend in one way: the ruling Social Democrats did not lose seats.
+They gained two.
 But it was not enough to keep Prime Minister Helle Thorning-Schmidt and her left-wing coalition in power.

 Together with the Radikale, these cosmopolitan parties now have 25 out of 179 seats in parliament.
-They appeal especially to young and urban voters for whom social issues, like gay marriage and multiculturalism, are simply less of an issue and who support some state intervention in the market but are simultaneously mistrustful of big government.
+They appeal to young and urban voters for whom social issues, like gay marriage and multiculturalism, are less of an issue, and who support some state intervention in the economy without embracing big government.

-The People’s Party, seen as “far right” and xenophobic in the past, has both moderated and moved the center ground in Danish politics to the right, making itself more electable in the process.
+The People’s Party, seen in the past as “far right” and xenophobic, has both become more moderate and managed to shift the center ground in Danish politics to the right, making itself more electable in the process.

 Its positions defy ideological consistency.
-The nationalists advocate a restrictive immigration regime and strong law and order policies traditionally associated with the right as well as an extensive welfare state traditionally supported by the left.
-It is this combination that appeals especially to blue-collar voters.
+The nationalists advocate a restrictive immigration regime and strong law-and-order policies traditionally associated with the right, but also an expansive welfare state traditionally supported by the left.
+It is this combination that appeals to many blue-collar voters.

 In essence, the party has captured Social Democrat voters by casting itself as the best defender of the system the Social Democrats built over decades.

-Andrew Sullivan, a British blogger, has called the rift between cosmopolitan and nationalist parties a “blue-red culture war over modernity.”
+Andrew Sullivan, a British blogger, has called this rift between cosmopolitan and nationalist parties a “blue-red culture war over modernity.”

 “Blue Europe,” according to Sullivan, is “internationalist, globalized, metrosexual, secular, modern, multicultural.
 Red Europe,” by contrast, “is noninterventionist, patriotic, more traditional, more sympathetic to faith, more comfortable in a homogeneous society.”

 There are differences between countries.
-The Dutch Freedom Party, for example, supports gay rights; the French Front national — with which it groups in the European Parliament — opposes marriage equality.
-Religion doesn’t play much of a role for nationalists in secularized Britain and Denmark.
-But Sullivan’s characterization broadly rings true.
+The Dutch Freedom Party, for example, supports gay marriage; the French Front national — with which it groups in the European Parliament — opposes it.
+Religion doesn’t play a big role for nationalists in secularized Britain and Denmark, but it does in Poland.
+Still, Sullivan’s characterization broadly rings true.

 He argues that it are mostly the “blues” who prosper in the globalized economy.
-They tend to be higher educated so they can compete globally.
-They are also comfortable traveling or moving for a job whereas the “reds” are less mobile and increasingly struggling to find work that matches their skills.
+They tend to be higher educated, so they can compete globally.
+They are also comfortable traveling or moving for a job whereas the “reds” are less mobile and struggle to find work that matches their skills.

 “Mass immigration or migration across Europe,” writes Sullivan, has “only made things worse, leading to resentment and racism when it has occurred in already beleaguered working-class Europe.
 The emergence of an unassimilated Muslim population didn’t help things either.”

-Traditional social democratic parties have struggled in the last fifteen years to continue appealing to both constituencies.
-Most politicians are “blue” and seen by their “red” voters as out of touch with their concerns.
-But when they move their parties to the right on social issues, they risk losing their “blue” voters to smaller, socially liberal competitors.
+Traditional social democratic parties have struggled in the last fifteen years to speak to both constituencies.
+Most politicians are “blue” and seen by their “red” voters as out of touch.
+But when they move their parties to the right on social issues, they risk losing their “blue” voters to smaller, social-liberal competitors.

-If there is a lesson for social democrats elsewhere, it is one few of them will like.
-It may turn out what they need to survive is the nationalists they so often revile.
+If there is a lesson for social democrats elsewhere, it is one few of them will like: It may turn out that what they need to survive are the nationalists they so often revile.